 ♫ Contemporary music ♫

-Contemporary music from Ghana is mostly comprised of 'Highlife' and 'Hiplife' musical styles as well as the newer and wildly popular Azonto.
+Contemporary music from Ghana is mostly comprised of 'Highlife' and 'Hiplife' musical styles as well as the newer and wildly popular Azonto and Azonto Plus, Alkayeeda inclusive.
 Highlife music was first recorded in the 1930's and reached its popular peak in the 50's through 70's.
 It takes a traditional percussive beat and fuses it with various European, American and Caribbean flavors.
 A.B.Crentsil, Nana Achempong, Rex Omar and Daddy Lumba are some of the well known performers of highlife.

 Hiplife is a newer style of music that combines the Highlife beat with influences from American Hip-Hop and Rap.
 It is by far the most popular style of music among the younger people and can be heard blasting from many establishments.
-Popular artists include Kwaw Kese, Ofori Amponsah, VIP, Tic-Tac, Praye, Castro and K.K.
-Fosu.
+Popular artists include Kwaw Kese, Ofori Amponsah, VIP, Sarkodie, Praye, Castro and the recognized father of Hiplife, Reggie Rockstone.

 ♫ Traditional music ♫

-While the style may differ between north and south, traditional music, dance and ceremony are ritualized events occurring at funerals, ceremonies, festivals, weddings and other public and private gatherings.
+While the style may differ between north and south, traditional music comprising of singing, clapping, drumming and dance are ritualized events occurring at funerals, ceremonies, festivals, weddings and other public and private gatherings.
 Drums and gong-gong are more prevalent in the south, while string instruments and the calabash are more used in the north.

 At festivals and celebrations the music and dance will be a social ritual that tells a story or re-enacts an event of historical significance to the tribe.
 See our list of Festivals in Ghana for a large, but incomplete, list of festivals and celebrations held in Ghana during the year.